caalivanera/pokemon/docs/reports/PHASE_5_COMPLETION_REPORT.md

 ## 📊 Executive Summary

-Phase 5 implementation has been **successfully completed**, adding advanced analytics capabilities, AI-powered features, and performance optimization tools to the Pokemon National Dex Dashboard.
+Phase 5 implementation has been **successfully completed**, adding advanced analytics capabilities, team recommendation features, and performance optimization tools to the Pokemon National Dex Dashboard.
 The project has expanded from 15,800 to 17,400 lines of code with 4 major new features.

 ---